Release of Mir Shakil-ur-Rahman demanded

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: The media workers on Thursday demanded the release of the Jang/Geo Group Editor-in-Chief, Mir Shakil-ur-Rahman as they continued the protest against his detention.
+PESHAWAR: The media community members called for the release of the Jang/Geo Group Editor-in-Chief Mir Shakil-ur-Rahman as they continued to protest his arrest on Sunday.

-The protesters gathered at the Daily Jang, The News and Geo TV offices in the Khyber Supermarket while carrying banners.
+They gathered outside the Daily Jang, The News and Geo TV offices to voice anger at the long detention of the head of the largest media group of the country.
+Peshawar Press Club (PPC) President Syed Bukhar Shah led the protest staged at the Khyber Super Market.
+The protesting newspersons criticized the Pakistan Tehreek-e-Insaf (PTI) government for keeping Mir Shakil-ur-Rahman under detention for nearly six months.
+PPC President Syed Bukhar Shah, Daily Jang Resident Editor Arshad Aziz Malik, Shakeel Farman Ali, Sabz Ali Shah, Imdad Ali Qazalbash, Gulzar Khan, Shah Zaman and others spoke on the occasion.

-They condemned the detention of Mir Shakil-ur-Rahman since March 12 and hostile media policy of Pakistan Tehreek-e-Insaf (PTI) government.
-Daily Jang Resident Editor Arshad Aziz Malik, Shakeel Farman Ali, Shah Zaman, Imdad Ali Qazalbash, Qaiser Khan, Gulzar Khan, Gohar Ali, Ansar Abbas and others addressed the protesters.
-They were critical of the PTI government for putting Mir Shakil-ur-Rahman under detention for the last 176 days on false charges.
+They flayed the government for arresting Mir Shakil-ur-Rahman on March 12 of this year on false charges and keeping him behind bars for the last 179 days.